-Although of ancient foundation, the church of Santa Maria in Trastevere was built at the behest of Pope Innocent II (r.
+Of ancient foundation, the church of Santa Maria in Trastevere was built at the behest of Pope Innocent II (r.
 1130-43).
 The beautiful mosaics on its façade also date back to this period.
-What the mosaics exactly represent has never been satisfactorily explained.
-The Madonna and Child (and two tiny kneeling figures, who are, no doubt, the donors) are flanked by ten young women, eight of whom are crowned and carrying lamps.
-However, two of the women have no crowns and their lamps are unlit.

 The Cosmatesque floor was re-laid in the 19th century.

-At the end of the left aisle is the tomb of Cardinal Philippe d’Alencon, who died in 1397, the work of Giovanni d’Ambrogio.
+Towards the end of the aisle is the tomb of Cardinal Philippe d’Alencon, who died in 1397, the work of the Florentine sculptor Giovanni d’Ambrogio (active 1382-1418).
 The tomb boasts a beautiful bas-relief of the Death of the Virgin Mary.

 The Cappella Bussi, the first chapel off the right aisle, is dedicated to Santa Francesca Roma, and served as the funerary chapel of the Bussi family, to which she belonged.
 On the left wall is a memorial to Cardinal Giovanni Battista Bussi (1726) and on the right one to Cardinal Pietro Francesco Bussi (1765).
 Both were designed by Francesco Ferrari.
 The Bussi family's rather creepy coat of arms comprises nothing more than a pair of eyes!